WeiliWw/VirHostMatcher-Net/README.md

 The prediction model of VirHostMatcher-Net depends on a large amount of data: BLAST index files of all bacteria and their CRISPRs, WIsH models(short viral contig mode) and hash files for calculating s<sup>*</sup><sub>2</sub>, etc.

 #### Download
 There are two packs of files for downloading, based on your use case: if you intend to use the software on complete genomes or long contigs, you can download "Pack 1" below which is much smaller than "Pack 2".
-The data can be directly downloaded from Google Drive](https://drive.google.com/drive/folders/1lkL6gtKJPqgQUxW2dcE2MnUvd2-mPKcD?usp=sharing), or you can use `curl` in the commandline to download the files from Google Drive (see below, credit to [this genius post](https://stackoverflow.com/a/48133859/9250524)).
+The data can be directly downloaded from [Google Drive](https://drive.google.com/drive/folders/1lkL6gtKJPqgQUxW2dcE2MnUvd2-mPKcD?usp=sharing), or you can use `curl` in the commandline to download the files from Google Drive (see below, credit to [this genius post](https://stackoverflow.com/a/48133859/9250524)).

 ##### Pack 1: Complete genome mode alone
 At the directory of VirHostMatcher-Net, run